AWegnerGitHub/awegnergithub.github.io-content/2022_06_04_the_other_side_of_the_mirror.md

 >
 > This is not something that a small team can do when they need to grow quickly, which is where Woven came in.
 Woven was very helpful in getting us a set of scenarios that matched what we needed.
 One of them matched exactly what we were hiring for; the calculating and billing invoices was exactly what we needed a couple of engineers to build.
 So it was very, very fortuitous in that case.
 Woven made evaluating those candidates very easy.
 >
 > Other things like debugging and systems architecture were very helpful in identifying the senior engineers we were looking for at the time, because we were growing quickly.
-And Woven was able to identify a senior engineer versus somebody that had some experience but hadn’t done the full gambit of work that a senior engineer would have done in the past.
+And Woven was able to identify a senior engineer versus somebody that had some experience but hadn’t done the full gamut of work that a senior engineer would have done in the past.
 >
 > So Woven really grew to cover most of engineering because it was so successful in bringing in high-quality engineers with very low turnover.